Rocket Girls 101

 Rocket Girls 101 (火箭少女101 (huǒ jiàn shào nǚ 101)) was a Chinese idol girl group formed by Tencent through the 2018 reality show Produce 101 China on Tencent Video.
 The project girl group consists of eleven-members that came from different companies: Meng Meiqi, Wu Xuanyi, Yang Chaoyue, Duan Aojuan, Yamy, Lai Meiyun, Zhang Zining, Sunnee, Li Ziting, Fu Jing and Xu Mengjie.
-They made their debut on 23 June 2018, with the single song "Rocket Girls".
+They made their debut on June 23, 2018, with the single song "Rocket Girls".

-As their time as a girl group was limited to only 2 years they disbanded on June 23, 2020 and returned to their respective agencies.
+As their time as a girl group was limited to only 2 years, they disbanded on June 23, 2020, and returned to their respective agencies.

 History

 Pre-debut: Produce 101

-The members participated as trainees in the show Produce 101 before debuting as members of Rocket Girls 101 on 23 June.
+The members participated as trainees in the show Produce 101 before debuting as members of Rocket Girls 101 on June 23.
 The group includes two Cosmic Girls members, Meng Meiqi and Wu Xuanyi, both from Yuehua.
 They placed 1st and 2nd respectively.
 Yang Chaoyue (Wenlan Culture) and Duan Aojuan (Long Wu Tian Culture) placed 3rd and 4th.
 Former The Rap of China contestant, Yamy (JC Universe Entertainment), placed 5th.
 Lai Meiyun (Qigu Culture), Zhang Zining (Mavericks Entertainment), Sunnee (K-L Entertainment), Li Ziting (Huaying Yixing), Fu Jing (Banana Entertainment) and Xu Mengjie (Zimei Tao Culture) placed 6th, 7th, 8th, 9th, 10th, and 11th respectively.

-2018-2020: Debut, contract controversy, Collide, The Wind, and Meeting · Goodbye
+2018–2020: Debut, contract controversy, Collide, The Wind, and Meeting · Goodbye

 On June 23, 2018, they released the song "Rocket Girls".
 They made their first official TV appearance on "Happy China Graduation Music Concert 2018", which aired on Hunan Television the day after their debut.
 On August 9, two days before the group's official single release and press conference, Yuehua Entertainment and Mavericks Entertainment released a joint announcement stating that they would be withdrawing members Meiqi, Xuanyi, and Zhining from the group.
 The announcement also stated that Yuehua decided to withdraw Meiqi and Xuanyi due to the inability to come to an agreement with the company managing Rocket Girls 101 regarding their concurrent promotion with the group and Cosmic Girls, and that Mavericks Entertainment withdrew Zining due to health issues.

 However, on August 17, Yuehua and Mavericks both announced that the members would be returning to the group after coming to an agreement with Tencent, and stated that Rocket Girls 101s promotion would take priority over all members' original groups, unless agreements are reached.

 On August 18, they released their first EP, Collide (撞).
-On September 15, the group performed the halftime show at Super Penguin Ultimate Game.
+On September 15, the group performed the halftime show at Super Penguin League.